oughtinc/primer/chapters/action-selection/one-shot-action-selection.md

 ### **Representing actions**

-Let's first represent the actions as a data type.
-For each action we'll also store an associated description that will help the model choose between them, and the recipe that runs the action:
+Let’s first represent the actions as a data type.
+For each action we’ll also store an associated description that will help the model choose between them, and the recipe that runs the action:

 {% code title="answer_by_dispatch/types.py" overflow="wrap" %}
 ```python